6 River Systems FAQ

 Our purpose and mission at 6 River Systems is to make fulfillment faster with innovative products that generate immediate and lasting value for our customers.

 We formed in July 2015 and signed our first customers 2016.
 We’re based in Boston and proud of it.
 Chuck gets his name from the famous Charles River.
 And we even named the company after the fact that the Charles River is a six river system.

 We are backed by top-tier venture capital firms and strategic investors, including Menlo Ventures, Norwest Venture Partners, Eclipse and iRobot.
 Menlo Ventures recently led our latest round of funding.
 Our Board of Directors includes representation from our investors.
 We also brought on Amy Villeneuve, former President and COO of Kiva Systems, to serve on our board.

-By end of 2018, 6 River Systems will have more than 100 employees.
+6 River Systems has more than 130 employees.
 Two-thirds of the company’s staff is made up of engineers: software, hardware, QA/DevOps, reliability and deployment.

 In 2018, we’re concentrating on the U.S. We will be announcing general availability within Canada and Europe in early 2019.
 We’re planning to go into Asia and other markets in 2020.

 6 River Systems was built from the very beginning to solve a real problem: helping warehouses do more with less in the fastest, most flexible way possible.
 Sites with 6RS in place achieve 80% of the productivity of a goods-to-person system at 20% percent of the cost.
 We applied a very basic approach to our design, using these rules even today as we think through new opportunities and functionality:

 - Empower your associates.
 Develop a collaborative solution that gets the most out of your most valued resource.
 Solve the easy problems and let humans focus on the hard ones.
 It’s part of our core values.